 FanDuel Promo Code: Bet $5, Get $150 Bonus Bets for NBA & NHL Playoffs, WNBA and MLB

-The FanDuel promo code offer is one of the best sportsbook promos available heading into Monday, May 18, with new users able to bet $5 and get $150 in bonus bets if it wins.
-With the NBA and NHL playoffs heating up, the WNBA season rolling along, and MLB series opening around the league, there has never been a better time to sign up.
+The FanDuel promo code offer is one of the best sportsbook promos available heading into Thursday's packed sports slate.
+New users can grab $150 in bonus bets by placing just a $5 wager — if it wins.
+With the NHL Eastern Conference Final, NBA Eastern Conference Finals Game 2, WNBA, and MLB all on the schedule, May 21 is the perfect time to sign up.

-How the FanDuel promo code offer works for NBA & NHL Playoffs, WNBA and MLB
+How the FanDuel promo code offer works for NHL and NBA playoffs

-The FanDuel promo code new-user offer is straightforward and easy to understand.
-No FanDuel promo code is required to unlock it, which makes the sign-up process even smoother for new bettors looking to get in on Monday's action.
+No FanDuel promo code is required to claim this welcome offer — the process is straightforward from the moment you register.
+Simply place a $5 real money wager on any available market, and if that bet wins, FanDuel Sportsbook will credit your account with $150 in bonus bets within 72 hours.
+This FanDuel sign-up bonus is one of the most compelling new-user offers in the market right now.

+Here is a closer look at the key terms and conditions for this FanDuel Sportsbook promo code offer:

-- If you use a bonus bet and win, the bonus amount is not returned as part of your payout.
-For example, a winning $100 bonus bet at +100 odds returns $100 in withdrawable cash, not $200.
+- If you win using bonus bets, the bonus amount is not returned as part of your winnings.

-To put this in context, say you place your $5 wager on an NBA playoff game Monday night.
-If your team covers and your bet wins, you walk away with $150 in bonus bets to spread across the rest of the postseason slate.
-If the bet does not win, you simply do not receive the bonus bets.
-The FanDuel sign-up bonus rewards winning right out of the gate, making that first wager all the more exciting.
+To put it in practical terms, consider placing your $5 wager on Game 1 of the Eastern Conference Final between the Montreal Canadiens and Carolina Hurricanes.
+If you back the Canadiens at home and they pull off the win at the Bell Centre, your $150 in bonus bets will land in your account within 72 hours.
+Prefer NBA action?
+A $5 bet on Jalen Brunson and the Knicks in Game 2 against the Cavaliers works just as well — a winning ticket unlocks the full bonus.
+If your bet does not win, you simply do not receive the bonus bets, so choosing a strong play matters.

-With the second round of both the NBA and NHL playoffs reaching a critical stage, there is no shortage of compelling markets to target.
-Whether you are backing a team to advance, wagering on a player prop, or looking at an MLB run line as division races begin to take shape, the FanDuel promo code new-user offer gives new bettors a strong start.
-The WNBA early-season slate also offers plenty of options for those looking to diversify their action.

 This FanDuel promo is available to new customers in the following states: AZ, CO, CT, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, NC, NJ, NY, OH, PA, TN, VA, VT, WV, WY.
 Bonus not available in Ontario, Canada.

-How to claim the FanDuel Sportsbook promo code offer for Monday's games
+How to claim the FanDuel promo code new-user offer for tonight's games

-Claiming this FanDuel promo codes offer takes just a few minutes.
-Follow these steps to get started before tip-off or first pitch Monday:
+Claiming this FanDuel promo code new-user offer takes only a few minutes.
+Follow the steps below to get started before tonight's tip-offs and puck drops.

-- Register: Click through to FanDuel Sportsbook and create your new account.
-Have your personal details ready, including your date of birth and mailing and email address.
-Download the FanDuel Sportsbook mobile app as well, since you will need it to claim your bonus bets.
+- Register: Click through to FanDuel Sportsbook and complete the registration process.
+Have your personal information ready, including your date of birth and mailing and email address.
+FanDuel operates in 22 states plus DC, so confirm your state is eligible before signing up.

+- Download the app: The FanDuel Sportsbook mobile app is required to claim your bonus bets.
+Download it from the App Store or Google Play after creating your account.

-- Deposit funds: Add a minimum of $5 to your new account using any of FanDuel's accepted payment methods.
+- Deposit funds: Make a minimum deposit of $5 into your new account using any of FanDuel's accepted payment methods.

-- Place your wager: Make your first real money bet of at least $5 on any available market.
-NBA playoff games, NHL playoff matchups, WNBA contests, and MLB games are all eligible options on Monday.
+- Place your wager: Make your first real money bet of at least $5 on any available market — the NHL playoffs, NBA playoffs, WNBA, or MLB all qualify as strong options for tonight's action.

-- Collect your bonus bets: If your initial wager wins, FanDuel Sportsbook will deposit $150 in bonus bets into your account within 72 hours of the bet settling.
-Complete the one-time playthrough requirement to unlock your winnings for withdrawal.
+- Collect your bonus: If your wager wins, FanDuel will credit $150 in bonus bets to your account within 72 hours of settlement.
+Bonus bets expire seven days after issuance, so use them promptly.

-For a deeper look at everything the platform has to offer, check out our full FanDuel review.
+For a deeper look at what FanDuel Sportsbook has to offer beyond the welcome bonus, check out our full FanDuel review.

 FanDuel $100K Free To Play Daily Shuffle: Build your free parlay each day with Daily Shuffle for a shot at $100K in total prizes.